-Without Net Neutrality, the next Google being built in a garage somewhere will never get off the ground.
+Without Net Neutrality, the next Google would never get off the ground.

 Why is Net Neutrality important for communities of color?

-The open Internet allows communities of color to tell their own stories and to organize for racial and social justice in the digital age.
+The open Internet allows communities of color to tell their own stories and to organize for racial and social justice.

-The open Internet gives marginalized voices an opportunity to be heard.
-But without Net Neutrality, ISPs can block unpopular speech and prevent dissident voices from speaking freely online.
-Without Net Neutrality, people of color will lose a vital platform to shape debates on issues that impact their communities’ well-being.
+The open Internet gives marginalized voices opportunities to be heard.
+But without Net Neutrality, ISPs could block unpopular speech and prevent dissident voices from speaking freely online.
+Without Net Neutrality, people of color would lose a vital platform.

-And without Net Neutrality, millions of small businesses owned by people of color won't be able to compete against larger corporations online, which will further deepen the economic inequality in our nation’s most vulnerable communities.
+And without Net Neutrality, millions of small businesses owned by people of color wouldn't be able to compete against larger corporations online, which would further deepen the economic inequality in our nation’s most vulnerable communities.